 Your organic chemistry class is just around the corner.

-You're hoping, planning, committing, have the best intentions… you want to get an A!
+You're hoping, planning, committing, Hey, you're reading this Organic Chemistry Study Guide!
+You have the best intentions… you want to get an A!

 But they’re all hypothetical!

 At least until the semester begins and you actually have a chance to take action on your goals!

 Why not turn your motivation into action BEFORE the semester begins?

 If you’re reading this one month, one week, or even one day before your semester begins, you still have the opportunity to start your class prepared and ready to go.